simonswain/hubris/README.md

 bower install hubris
 ```

-The file you want to use us:
+The file you want to use is:

 ```
 dist/style.min.css